-- 3.1 A person may apply to register for any of the research awards listed below by completing the appropriate form and submitting a research proposal: - (a) Masters by Research - O i by thesis - (b) Master of Philosophy - O i by thesis; - O ii by portfolio - (c) Master of Philosophy with possibility of transfer to Doctor of Philosophy: - O i by thesis; - O ii by portfolio - (d) Doctor of Philosophy: - O i by thesis; - O ii by portfolio; - iii by publication - (e) Doctor of Business Administration - 3.2 In approving an application for enrolment and registration, the Faculty's Research Programmes Committee shall satisfy itself that: - a) the candidate is suitably qualified and/or experienced; including a sufficient level of English language competence (a minimum IELTS score of 6.5) with at least 6.5 in reading and writing - b) the proposed research fits within the research focus of the faculty and / or University - c) there is a potential for contribution to knowledge where appropriate - d) the faculty is able to provide suitable research supervision - e) the University is able to provide appropriate facilities for the conduct of research in the area of the research programme - f) the form of submission is appropriate to the candidate - g) the applicant has been made aware of the University's Ethical Guidelines and faculty's governance framework - h) the proposal is the candidates own work\ - 3.3 An applicant for registration for the degree of Masters by Research shall normally hold one of the following: - (a) first or upper second class honours degree in a relevant subject - (b) appropriate, relevant qualification or relevant experience which is regarded by the Faculty Research Programmes Committee as equivalent. - 3.4 An applicant for registration for the degree of MPhil or MPhil with possibility of transfer to PhD shall normally hold one of the following: - (a) first or upper second class honours degree in a relevant subject
+- 3.1 A person may apply to register for any of the research awards listed below by completing the appropriate form and submitting a research proposal:

+- (a) Masters by Research

+- i. by thesis

+- (b) Master of Philosophy

+- i. by thesis

+- ii. by portfolio

+- (c) Master of Philosophy with possibility of transfer to Doctor of Philosophy:

+- i. by thesis

+- ii. by portfolio

+- (d) Doctor of Philosophy:

+- i. by thesis

+- ii. by portfolio

+- iii. by publication

+- (e) Professional Doctorate

+- i.
+Doctor of Business Administration (DBA)

+- ii.
+Doctor of Psychology (Counselling Psychology) (DPsych)

+- 3.2 In approving an application for enrolment and registration, the Faculty's Research Programmes Committee shall satisfy itself that:

+- a the candidate is suitably qualified and/or experienced; including a sufficient level of English language competence (a minimum IELTS score of 6.5) with at least 6.5 in reading and writing

+- b the proposed research fits within the research focus of the faculty and/or University

+- c there is a potential for contribution to knowledge where appropriate

+- d the faculty is able to provide suitable research supervision

+- e the University is able to provide appropriate facilities for the conduct of research in the area of the research programme

+- f the form of submission is appropriate to the candidate

+- g the applicant has been made aware of the University's Ethical Guidelines and faculty's governance framework

+- h the proposal is the candidates own work\

+- An applicant for registration for the degree of Masters by Research shall normally hold one of the following:

+- (a) first or upper second class honours degree in a relevant subject